itsgohtime/mybots/README.md

 3. When simulation is finished, it will prompt if you are ready; any input will cause the final result to be shown.

 ### What I Did?
 - Built a biped based on ludobots final project documentation.
-Dimensions for links and positions of links and joints can be seen in following diagram.
-    - this is here
     - Resource for ludobots final project: https://www.reddit.com/r/ludobots/wiki/finalproject/
 - Neural network includes sensors at both arms and shanks with 4 hidden neurons and motor neurons for all 6 joints.
     - Synapses connect each sensor neuron to each hidden neuron
     - Synapses connect each hidden neuron to each motor neuron
 - Multi-objective function using a rank order centroid weights {fitness = 2 * dist_traveled +  -1 * avg_height + -3 * final_height}
-    - Fitness function prioritizes biped standing up straight for the majority of the simulation with an emphasize on the final height of the robot while also trying to maximize distance traveled.
+    - Fitness function prioritizes biped standing up straight at the end of the simulation while also trying to maximize distance traveled to the left.
+The biped staying upright for the majority of the simulation is also included in the fitness function.
     - Constants are negative for avg_height and final_height since they are positive values and trying to achieve the most negative fitness so the biped moves as far to the left as possible
     - Resource for multi-objective function: https://www.tandfonline.com/doi/full/10.1080/23311916.2018.1502242#:~:text=The%20dominance%20solution%20and%20optimal